matteron/mattia.id_old/README.md

 # Templating System
 I realized that maintaing consistent, static html files was gonna be a pain, so I went through and tried to make a templating and build system.

-I'm just using [mustache](http://mustache.github.io) for the templates themselves and running it through the build script, which I remade as a node script [from bash] and strangly runs faster now, so I gotta figure that one out.
+I'm just using [mustache](http://mustache.github.io) for the templates themselves and running it through the build script, which I remade as a node script [from bash] and strangely runs faster now, so I gotta figure that one out.

+I also got [browser-sync](https://www.browsersync.io) to listen to changes in mustache files and recompile only the needed ones.
+Might go and make a whole templating framework from it...

 Either way, this makes it super easy to automate builds on [netlify](https://netlify.com).